screeps/docs/source/contributed/reliable-code.md

 ```

 If you find yourself developing a number of similar utility functions, it would be wise to group them into your own namespace on the global object.

+It's worth mentioning that the use of try catch should be isolated in a wrapper function such as safeRun because it interferes with v8 optimization.
+This interference is exclusive to the contents of the try/catch block and do not extend to functions called from within try/catch.
+For further information read [optimization killers](https://github.com/petkaantonov/bluebird/wiki/Optimization-killers#2-unsupported-syntax), specifically the workaround section.